centarro/commerce-docs/docs/commerce2/user-guide/checkout.md

     category: docs
 ---

-!
-We need help filling out this section!
-Feel free to follow the *edit this page* link and contribute.
+!!! note "We need help filling out this section!
+Feel free to follow the *edit this page* link and contribute."

+This guide is designed to help you configure and customize the checkout process for your Drupal Commerce website.
+Whether you're a site administrator, developer, or store owner, this documentation provides step-by-step instructions and best practices for creating a seamless and secure checkout experience.

 ## Configure checkout